marc0olo/aens-nfts/docs/contract-interface.md

     /// @param recipient the address that should receive the AENS name stateful entrypoint unwrap_multiple : (int, Set.set(string), option(address)) => unit

-    /// @notice transfers all AENS names back to the owner or to another defined recipient, updates metadata, burns the NFT
+    /// @notice transfers all AENS names back to the owner or to another defined recipient, updates metadata
     /// @param nft_id the id of the NFT that currently wraps the AENS name
     /// @param recipient the address that should receive the AENS name stateful entrypoint unwrap_all : (int, option(address)) => unit